1) What are the sectors covered by CEN standards?

 No, CEN is not a certification body or authority.

-For any further support on question regarding certification, please contact your National Standards Body.
+For any further support on question regarding certification, please contact your National Standardization Body.

 11) What is a Notified Body?

 A Notified body is a certification body that is designated by the notifying authority of a Member State to carry out the tasks pertaining to the conformity assessment procedures referred to in the applicable New Approach directives when a third party is required.